ryanh610/horiseon-refactor/README.md

 MIT License

-Copyright (c) 2014-present Sebastian McKenzie and other contributors
+Copyright (c) 2022-present Ryan Howley and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the